bennyhuo/KotlinBlogTranslation/original/Announcing Anko for Android.md

 <p></p>
 {% endraw %}

 Methods that have empty bodies no longer require, well, empty implementations.
-Also, if setting <code>onProgressChanged()</code> and <code>onStartTrackingTouch()</code> for the same View, these two “partially defined” listeners will be merged.
+Also, if setting `onProgressChanged()` and `onStartTrackingTouch()` for the same View, these two “partially defined” listeners will be merged.
 ## More than a DSL

 Anko is not just a DSL but a library which facilitates Android development in different areas.
 It has many methods covering dialogs, asynchronous tasks, services, intents and even SQLite database access.
-For instance, if you want to start a new <code>Activity</code>:
+For instance, if you want to start a new `Activity`:

 {% raw %}
 <p></p>